AlbanyCanCodeCourses/JavaScriptFrameworks2021/projects/book-store/BookStoreProject.md

 Use React Router's `<Link>` tag to navigate to new components.

-You can copy and paste a lot of your code from the [11b Authentication and Routing exercise](../../exercises/11b-authentication-routing/) into this project.
+You can copy and paste a lot of your code from the [12b Authentication and Routing exercise](../../exercises/12b-authentication) into this project.

-Use the "Applications" tab in your Chrome DevTools or "Storage" tab in your Firefox DevTools to view and delete authentication tokens.

-Only store authentication tokens within cookies or local storage.

 In most places, it is recommended that you store data and other state in React component's local state.
 The Context API or Redux should really only be used for state that is shared between most components.

 The book IDs will drive most of your application.
 You will receive books IDs in your response when you make an AJAX request to search for a book, open the bookshelf or modify a bookshelf.
-You should place book IDs into `<Link>` paths to new screens (see how we linked to the movie details page in the [React Router example](https://codesandbox.io/s/react-router-vij9b?fontsize=14&hidenavigation=1&module=%2Fsrc%2Fcomponents%2FNowPlaying%2FNowPlaying.jsx&theme=dark).
+You should place book IDs into `<Link>` paths to new screens (see how we linked to the movie details page in the [React Router example](https://codesandbox.io/s/react-router-v52-l8w48?file=/src/components/App/App.jsx).
 You will also need to carry the books IDs from one AJAX request to another when a user modifies their bookshelf or views details on a single book.

 You may find it helpful to use [Postman](https://www.postman.com/) to test our your AJAX requests before building them into React.